What is Lalo ransomware?

 3. Since spam email is the most popular form of spreading ransomware-type viruses, the user should never open email attachments without first having scanned them with antivirus.
 Just clicking on the link or opening the attachment can damage the operating system (Windows) in a few minutes, damage important data and infect other machines with the virus.

 4. All previous methods do not matter if you do not have a reliable antivirus.
 The presence of anti-virus protection on your computer can prevent all these unpleasant surprises.
 Anti-virus will protect you from malware, money loss, time loss, invasion of your personal life.
 Now the antivirus market is so huge that it is difficult to make a choice in favor of one of them.
-If you have not decided who to give preference to, we suggest you familiarize with our Top 5 Antivirus Software for Windows
+If you have not decided who to give preference to, we suggest you familiarize yourself with our Top 5 Antivirus Software for Windows